 - Master of Arts in Criminal Justice

 - Master of Arts in Forensic Psychology

 - Master of Arts in Forensic Mental Health Counseling

+- Master of Arts in International Crime and Justice

 - Master of Science in Forensic Computing

 - Master of Science in Forensic Science

 - Master of Science in Protection Management

 - Master of Public Administration (including the MPA-IG Inspector General Track)

 The Graduate School of The City University of New York awards the PhD degrees in criminal justice and forensic psychology.

 All of these offerings are described in detail in the Graduate Bulletin.
 For additional information, contact the Office of Graduate Studies at 212.237.8423.

 Undergraduate Programs

 The undergraduate program at John Jay College of Criminal Justice offers baccalaureate degrees - the bachelor of arts and the bachelor of science - in the following majors:

 - Computer Information Systems applied to Criminal Justice and Public Administration

 - Correctional Studies

 - Criminal Justice

 - Criminal Justice Administration and Planning

 - Criminology

-- Deviant Behavior and Social Control
+- Culture and Deviance Studies

 - Economics

 - English

 - Fire and Emergency Service

 - Fire Science

 - Forensic Psychology

 - Forensic Science

+- Gender Studies

+- Global History

-- Government
+- Humanities and Justice

 - International Criminal Justice

 - Judicial Studies

 - Legal Studies

 - Police Studies

+- Political Science

 - Public Administration

 - Security Management

-In addition to its majors, the College offers a variety of programs that permit students to concentrate on particular aspects of a field of study, among which are African-American Studies, Addiction Studies, Dispute Resolution, Latin American and Latina/o Studies, and Women's and Gender Studies.
+In addition to its majors, the College offers a variety of programs that permit students to concentrate on particular aspects of a field of study, among which are African-American Studies, Addiction Studies, Dispute Resolution, Gender Studies and Latin American and Latina/o Studies.
 An extensive internship program combines classroom instruction with supervised practical experience in government agencies and private organizations.

 These offerings are described in detail in this bulletin.
 For additional information, please contact the Office of the Dean for Undergraduate Studies at 212.237.8960.

 Office of Continuing and Professional Studies

 The Office of Continuing and Professional Studies is responsible for the design and implementation of innovative seminars, workshops and training programs that meet the changing education and professional needs of members of the criminal justice, law enforcement, public safety and related communities.

 Professionals enroll in John Jay's programs to acquire new skills and expand their knowledge, both personally and professionally.
 All programs are taught by outstanding faculty in state-of-the-art facilities on John Jay's campus.

 Specialized training programs are offered through the

 - Continuing Education Program

 - Criminal Justice Center

-- Center for Business Preparedness

 - Center for Modern Forensic Practice

 - Center on Media, Crime and Justice

 - Fire Science Institute

-- Corporate Security Leadership Program

 - John Jay Paralegal Certificate Program

-- John Jay Leadership Academy

-- New York/New Jersey Regional Center for Public Safety
+- New York/New Jersey Regional Center for Public Safety Innovation

-Innovation

 - Prisoner Reentry Institute

 - Special Programs Office

 For further information, call the Office of Continuing and Professional Studies at 212.237.8655.

 CENTERS AND INSTITUTES

 A passion for learning and understanding is what defines the centers and institutes at John Jay College of Criminal Justice.
 Each is committed to addressing the ongoing challenges that face the criminal justice community in their efforts to insure public safety.

 The John Jay Centers and Institutes include: